 In a zero trust environment you must be able to monitor your entire IT environment for signs of malicious activity.
 You likely have a SIEM solution, along with CRM, IAM, IGA, PAM and possibly a whole lot more data sources.
 But these disparate applications often operate in silos.
 They provide different types of security information that sometimes even conflict with one another.
 Our security analytics platform, Gurucul Risk Analytics (GRA), can aggregate data from all those sources to give you a 360-degree view of your users’ and entities’ behavior.

 We generate a unified risk score for every user and entity in your organization across all applications and devices.
-That lets you focus on the biggest risks in your environment.
+That lets you focus on the biggest risks to sensitive data in your environment.
 And, it keeps you from fruitlessly chasing the false positives generated by conventional security tools.

 - Appliances – pre-loaded, ready to provision on-premise